What is Business Analysis - A Complete Guide

 Analytics is an important tool used in business analysis, where a large amount of data is procured, studied, and interpreted to drive strategies.
 Having a statistical backup to the documents is always helpful for a business analyst to communicate better and convince the stakeholders.

-There are various analytical methods used in business analysis to identify the organizational needs, drafting requirements, providing solutions, here are some of the most commonly used business analysis methods,
+There are various analytical methods used in business analysis to identify organizational needs, draft requirements, and provide solutions.
+Here are some of the most commonly used business analysis methods:

-Descriptive analysis –is an analysis the past performance data to study trends and patterns.
+- Descriptive analysis is an analysis of past performance data to study trends and patterns.

-Predictive analysis – is an analysis method to predict the future using the data of the past.
+- Predictive analysis is an analytical method to predict the future using the data of the past.

 CBAP Certification